Konza, Kenya

-Konza is a small town in Machakos County, Kenya.
+Konza is a small town in Makueni County, Kenya.
 It is located 40 km south-east of Nairobi, the Kenyan capital.
-Machakos town, the county capital, is located 35 kilometres northeast of Konza.

-Konza is located in Kimutwa location of Central division of Machakos County.
+Konza is located in Kimutwa location of Central division of Makueni County.
 Konza is part of Machakos municipality and Machakos Town Constituency.

 Transport

 Konza is a junction on the Kenya Railways network.
 Konza is located along Mombasa - Nairobi railway, and branch line to Magadi diverts at Konza.

 Technopolis

 Konza will also be host to the proposed Konza Technopolis.